 of direction”).
 Google is just trolling me now.
 I still haven’t found

-the word for that unearthly verdigris that nearly made me sob with beauty
+the word for that unearthly verdigris that nearly made me sob for beauty

 when we drove down from Denver, so I flip back to my yellow friend and toodle